Headout is a brand trusted by millions of guests worldwide offering curated experiences to enjoy this attraction.

 To enjoy spectacular views of the city of Barcelona take the elevator up to the rooftops from the Barcelona Cathedral.
 It can be accessed through the chapel of Innocent Saints.
 This is an especially good idea if you're on a time-crunch, you'll only have to pay a small fee to use the lift.
 Once here, you get to take in the views of central Barcelona and some of the well-known parts of the city like the two bell towers, the two lateral pinnacles, the cimborio crowned by the Holy Cross, the cloister and just a beautiful panoramic view of Barcelona.

-A. The Barcelona Cathedral tours are self-guided tours, so guided tours are not available.
+The Barcelona Cathedral tours are self-guided tours, so guided tours are not available.
+You can download an audio guide on your phone which is included in your ticket.

-A. The Barcelona Cathedral is open for cultural and tourist visits from 10:30 AM to 6:30 AM on weekdays and from 10:30 AM to 5 PM on Saturdays.
+The Barcelona Cathedral is open for cultural and tourist visits from 0:9:30 AM to 6:30 PM on weekdays, from 09:30 AM to 5:15 PM on Saturdays, and from 2 PM to 5 PM on Sundays.